How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Quality checks (same criteria, different deliverables)

-If you’re unsure where to start: Audit proposal/quote generation first.
-Most $75K+/month businesses spend 8-15 hours monthly here, with 80%+ of content repeating.
-It’s high-value work (directly tied to revenue) with clear patterns (same sections, similar language, consistent structure).
+If you’re unsure where to start, audit proposal and quote generation first.
+Most $75K+ per month businesses spend 8–15 hours each month here, and more than 80% of the content repeats, which makes it high‑value work that is directly tied to revenue and follows clear patterns with the same sections, similar language, and a consistent structure.

-When Elena audited her $92K/month consulting practice, she discovered 18 hours monthly on proposal writing (same framework, different client details).
-At a $460/hour capacity rate ($92K ÷ 200 hours), that’s a $8,280 monthly opportunity cost.
-Setup time for proposal automation: 6 hours.
-Payback period: 11 days.
+When Elena audited her $92K per month consulting practice, she found that she was spending 18 hours each month on proposal writing using the same framework with different client details, and at a $460 per hour capacity rate (calculated as $92K divided by 200 hours), that translated to an $8,280 monthly opportunity cost.
+Setup time for her proposal automation was 6 hours, and the payback period was 11 days.

-Result by the end of Day 5: Complete list of repetitive tasks ranked by ROI, with top 5-7 automation candidates identified.
+By the end of Day 5, you have a complete list of repetitive tasks ranked by ROI, with the top 5–7 automation candidates clearly identified.

 Days 6-10: Automation Design (4 hours)